-In warmer climates, where spring and fall are your prime growing seasons, you can either start seed indoors, 3–4 weeks before your last spring frost and transplant outdoors for an early summer harvest, or direct seed in late summer and harvest in winter through early spring.
+In warmer climates, where spring and fall are your prime growing seasons, you can either start seed indoors, three to four weeks before your last spring frost and transplant outdoors for an early summer harvest, or direct seed in late summer and harvest in winter through early spring.

 You can space the transplants somewhat close together, but allow the leaves room to branch out.
-The leaves all grow out in the same direction, so if you position them to grow out into the spaces between rows, you can squeeze plants in every 2–6 inches.
+The leaves all grow out in the same direction, so if you position them to grow out into the spaces between rows, you can squeeze plants in every two to six inches.

 To maximize the amount of tender white flesh on the shafts, you will need to blanch them.
 You can do this by either:

-- When you're planting in a furrow: While transplanting, dig a 6" furrow.
+- While transplanting, dig a six-inch furrow.
 Place the transplants in the bottom of the furrow and add just enough soil to cover the roots.
 Continue filling the furrow with soil, as the leeks grow, until the soil line is level with the garden soil.

 - Planting the leeks at soil level and mounding soil or straw at the base of the plants, as they grow.

-- Lean a long board on either side of the plants, creating an inverted "V," when the leeks reach approximately 8" tall.
+- Lean a long board on either side of the plants, creating an inverted "V," when the leeks reach approximately eight inches tall.